ropensci/restez/README.md

 <img src="https://raw.githubusercontent.com/AntonelliLab/restez/master/paper/outline.png" height="500" align="center"/>

-**For more detailed information on the pacakge's functions and detailed guides on downloading, constructing and querying a database, visit the [restez website](https://antonellilab.github.io/restez/index.html).**
+**For more detailed information on the package's functions and detailed guides on downloading, constructing and querying a database, visit the [restez website](https://antonellilab.github.io/restez/index.html).**

 Installation
 ------------